EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 **Iterative invocation:** UDFs are invoked in an iterative manner, once per qualifying tuple.
 This incurs additional costs of repeated context switching due to function invocation.
 Especially, UDFs that execute Transact-SQL queries in their definition are severely affected.

 **Lack of costing:** During optimization, only relational operators are costed, while scalar operators are not.
 Prior to the introduction of scalar UDFs, other scalar operators were generally cheap and did not require costing.
 A small CPU cost added for a scalar operation was enough.
-There are scenarios where the actual cost is significant, and yet still remains underrepresented.
+There are scenarios where the actual cost is significant, and yet remains underrepresented.

 **Interpreted execution:** UDFs are evaluated as a batch of statements, executed statement-by-statement.
 Each statement itself is compiled, and the compiled plan is cached.
 Although this caching strategy saves some time as it avoids recompilations, each statement executes in isolation.
 No cross-statement optimizations are carried out.